This article originally appeared in March 2019 and has been updated with new information for our readers.

 Earl owns and runs Sunshine Brew — a popular coffee shop that has been around for over ten years.
 With the success of his business, he recently decided to expand into the ecommerce marketplace.
 Earl is launching an online store, SunshineBrew.com, to increase his brand’s reach and sell his specialty roasts around the country.

-While Earl may be an experienced business owner, he’s new to eCommerce and ordering custom packaging.
+While Earl may be an experienced business owner, he’s new to ecommerce and ordering custom packaging.
 Earl has set an official launch date for his online store that he knows he’ll need packaging for.
 He also knows there are a few important retail events and holidays that he’ll want to stock up for, including Cyber Monday and Christmas.

 If having your custom packaging in-hand by a specific date for a product launch, marketing campaign, or a retail event is crucial for your brand — you’re likely in the same boat as Earl.
-It’s important to understand the packaging production timeline in order to ensure you have the packaging you need, when you need it.
+It’s important to understand the packaging production timeline to ensure you have the packaging you need, when you need it.

 Tip #1: Identify Key Dates and Retail Events for Your Brand

-When it comes to eCommerce, time is of the essence.
-Not having an adequate amount of packaging on-hand can result in delayed order shipping and a poor buying experience for your end user.
+When it comes to ecommerce, time is of the essence.
+Not having an adequate amount of packaging on-hand can result in delayed order shipping and a poor buying experience for your end-user.
 The first step to managing a packaging production timeline is to create a calendar and mark when you know you’ll need to have packaging in-hand.
 This includes product launches, special promotions, holidays, and retail events that may see in an increase in online sales.